LuLuEhret/flagADA4life/story_page.markdown

 ## <j>Importance of age in male and female film roles </j>

 Age plays a role in the type of film an actor gets to play.
-Madison's and Jake's career path will be influenced by the age trends of the different movie genres and regions of the world.
 Let's look at the mean actors' age in some of the main movie genres for men and women.
-Being young Jake has a bit more chance to act in romance movies and drama, whereas Madison will have more chance to play in musical or romance movies.
-As they get older, the first one will have an increasing chance to play in adventure, thriller or parody movies, and the second one drama, comedy or parody movies.
+For men, adventure, thriller and parody are the genres that have the highest mean age, and for women the genres are comedy, drama and parody.
+The genres that the lowest mean age are drama, romance and short films, while for women, it is romance action and musical.

 ![image](/assets/img/age_genre.png)